pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 - `IT` is the integer type, which can be `TINYINT`, `SMALLINT`, `MEDIUMINT`, `INT`, `BIGINT`, or `BIT`.
 - `M` is the display width of the type.

-Integer types are defined as follows in `schema.json`:
+Integer types are defined as follows in schema:

 ```json
 {